- 2-Minute Article

 4. Prioritize your financial goals

-Consider eliminating or pushing out the dates for “nice-to-have” items, so you can properly cover must-haves.
+Consider eliminating or pushing out the dates for “nice-to-have” items to properly cover must-haves.
 Remember: retirement should remain a top priority, even if a nearer-term expense like a child’s tuition seems more pressing.
 You can borrow money for college, but no one will loan money to finance your retirement.

 5. Make saving automatic

-Automated programs allow for regularly scheduled transfers from a bank account into savings vehicles such as an HSA (for medical costs) or a 529 plan (for education costs)—making it easier to stay on track with retirement savings goals.
+Automated programs allow for regularly scheduled transfers from a bank account into savings vehicles such as an HSA (for medical costs) or a 529 plan (for education costs) — making it easier to stay on track with retirement savings goals.
 For 401(k) payroll deductions, consider contributing at least as much as your employer will match, if they provide matching contributions.
-Either way, experts suggest saving 10%-15% of your annual salary for retirementi.
+Either way, experts suggest saving 10%-15% of your annual salary for retirement1.

 6. Increase retirement savings over time